 The quasi experimental, pretest-posttest, control group design is adopted for the study.
 This design is seen as suitable due to the inability to manipulate and randomize the respondents who were primary school pupils studying in Basic Five.
-Denga (2017) posited that quasiexperimental studies are conducted under conditions that do not permit control, manipulation of variables or random selection.
-Random assignment can be achieved but the intact groups coupled with administrative constraints (random selection may lead to a disruption Effect of Partitive Variation Teaching Strategy on Pupil's Motivation and Performance in Basic School Algebra in Benue State, Nigeria of school organization and classes) do not allow randomization, control or manipulation.
+Denga (2017) posited that quasi-experimental studies are conducted under conditions that do not permit control, manipulation of variables or random selection.
+Random assignment can be achieved but the intact groups coupled with administrative constraints (random selection may lead to a disruption of school organization and classes) do not allow randomization, control or manipulation.
 It is an investigation of the effectiveness of a teaching method where random selection of subjects is not possible being a good example, in this study, the Partitive Variation Teaching Strategy.

 The area of study is Benue Education Zone B, also called Benue North West Senatorial Zone.
-The population comprised20,895 pupils from 1,804 primary schools in Zone B education zone of Benue state (SUBEB, Makurdi, 2019).
+The population comprised 20,895 pupils from 1,804 primary schools in Zone B education zone of Benue state (SUBEB, Makurdi, 2019).
 The sample for this study was 254 pupils.
 There was a total of 113 pupils (54 male and 59 female) in the experimental group, while the control group had 141 pupils (77 male and 64 female).